 The department welcomes students with international interests and encourages them to study abroad for one or two semesters.
 We accommodate such students by permitting them to take required courses out of sequence and allowing them to use transfer credits from overseas institutions to fulfill some requirements of the major.
+Typically, Sociology majors are allowed to satisfy up to 2 courses toward the major during each semester abroad.
 Interested students should consult with their faculty advisor and should also contact the Cornell Study Abroad Program for further information.

 Qualified sociology majors are invited to participate with faculty members in conducting research.
 Such projects are usually initiated in one of two ways: the student may offer to assist the faculty member in an ongoing project, or the student may request that the faculty member supervise the execution of a project conceived by the student.
-In either case, the student should enroll in Sociology 491 (Independent Study).
-Interested students may direct inquiries to any faculty member.
+In either case, the student should enroll in Sociology 4910 (Independent Study).
+Interested students may direct inquiries to member of the Sociology faculty.

 There are a number of sources of financial support for undergraduate research.
 These sources can support both independent study as well as honors research.
 Although there are no guarantees that a particular project will receive financial support, experience suggests that students with a reasonable topic and a well-documented proposal can obtain funds to cover their research expenses.
 Below are listed different funds that have, in past years, been available to undergraduate students.
 In all cases, please apply as early as possible in order to increase your chances of receiving funds.